 Credit Score Overview

-Each country has their own credit rating system, but in the United States everyone’s credit histories are tracked and evaluated by the three major credit bureaus.
+In the U.S. everyone’s credit histories are tracked and evaluated by the three major credit reporting bureaus.

-Credit bureaus perform a statistical analysis on your credit history and assign a numerical score that theoretically represents the likelihood that you’ll repay a loan.
-Then they distribute this information to their customers, who typically include banks, mortgage lenders, landlords, and prospective employers.
+Credit bureaus closely analyze your credit history and assign a number that represents the likelihood you’ll repay a loan – this number goes onto your credit report and is used by banks, mortgage lenders, landlords, etc.

 Banks and car dealerships use your credit score to decide: